 For you to publish your ads on a website by using Google AdWords, the website owner should be part of the AdSense program.

-No matter how related and interdependent these two programs are, they are still different tools, serving different needs, for different people.
+No matter how related and interdependent these two programs are, they are still different tools, serving different needs, of different people.

 Why Should I Use Google AdWords